perellonieto/slides_flach/2023_nightingale/MD/All.md

 - [We need to talk about overconfidence](#/5)
 - [AI in the time of ChatGPT](#/6)

+### Notes

+ChatGPT makes mistakes with reasoning and arithmetic.
+But the surprising thing is it can do reasoning and arithmetic at all.
+This is somehow teased out of the language data.
+While reasoning, arithmetic and many other are emergent capabilities, this doesn't mean that they can be achieved perfectly by every larger LMs.
+Putting linguistic elements together in surprising and potentially novel ways is the essence of language, so "hallucination" shouldn't come as a surprise.
+"Generate something that looks like a URL/literature reference etc." This exemplifies the need for fact-checking (easy in the case of URLs).
+Achievements on "human" tasks have three ingredients: machine, human, task.
+E.g. Deep Blue, Kasparov, chess; AlphaGo, Lee Se Dong, Go.
+Conclusions should involve the triple: e.g., chess is more suited to algorithmic treatment than we thought.
+Games like chess and Go have emerged at a sweet spot: it can be played by children, but only few can play it really well.
+Nobody is surprised if the world champion mental calculation is beaten by a computer; or if the world champion road cycling is beaten by a motorbike.
+(something about models as a commodity)
+(DNNs' modular design make them particularly suitable for finetuning and transfer learning) (something about neuro-symbolic AI?)

 ----

 ## What ChatGPT is -- and isn't